edgio-docs/edgio-docs/guides/delivery/control/configure/log_delivery_service.md

 ### Hydrolix {/*enable-hydrolix*/}

-You can configure LDS to stream logs data to Hydrolix platform.
+You can configure LDS to stream log data to Hydrolix platform.

+<Tip>Token-based authentication is not currently supported.</Tip>

 #### Prerequisites {/*hydrolix-prerequisites*/}